 To an extent, intelligence agencies do all these things already.
 But future reforms should consider maximising agencies' expertise, focus, and access.

 To better deliver on these three priorities, the Australian Intelligence Community should consider a leadership structure with authority to guide and coordinate processes beyond a single agency.
 At its most basic level, this means reinvigorating important functions such as collection requirements management and customer relations—the critical sinews that tie the intelligence cycle together.
 Separately, a 'Director of Intelligence' role could sit at the head of or above the all-source assessments agencies, and would not only oversee the assessment agency's analysis and production, but use her greater coordination authority to direct collection and serve as the principal intelligence advisor to senior government customers, in much the same way that a military 'J2' oversees intelligence activities and advises the commander.

 Arzan Tarapore is an adjunct researcher at the nonprofit, nonpartisan RAND Corporation.
 He is also a PhD candidate at King's College London, where his research interests lie at the intersection of strategic studies and South Asian security.
 He previously served in the Australian Department of Defence.

-  This commentary originally appeared on Lowy Institute on April 3, 2017.
+This commentary originally appeared on Lowy Institute's Interpreter on April 3, 2017.
 Commentary gives RAND researchers a platform to convey insights based on their professional expertise and often on their peer-reviewed research and analysis.